-The leading supplier of workplace approved emergency first aid classes in Winnipeg is Winnipeg First Aid (click here to view the website).
-Students will be taught the latest first aid and CPR techniques as provided by trained, experienced and knowledgeable instructors.
-Register for any class on-line, by e-mail or phone.
+The leading supplier of workplace-approved emergency first aid classes in Winnipeg is Winnipeg First Aid (click here to view the website).
+Students will be taught the latest first aid and CPR techniques as provided by trained, experienced, and knowledgeable instructors.
+Register for any class online, by e-mail, or by phone.
 Participants that need to renew expiring awards may be able to register for a re-certification course.
-Companies and businesses looking for workplace approved training for their employees can book private courses in which the instructor can come to your training facility or a private course can be offered at the Winnipeg First Aid training centre.
-Participants that enrol for emergency first aid with this St Mark James training provider will pay the lowest prices (73.99) and receive the highest quality training.
+Companies and businesses looking for workplace-approved training for their employees can book private courses in which the instructor can come to your training facility or a private course can be offered at the Winnipeg First Aid training center.
+Participants that enroll for emergency first aid with this St Mark James training provider will pay the lowest prices (73.99) and receive the highest quality training.
 Participants will learn lifesaving skills with hands-on training using the latest equipment.
-Friendly, experienced, knowledgeable and professional instructor will make the course an enjoyable learning experience.
+A friendly, experienced, knowledgeable, and professional instructor will make the course an enjoyable learning experience.
 Instructors will cater to a variety of learning styles and will focus on making the course as interactive and enjoyable as possible.
-This training provider is located just south of down-town Winnipeg in the Osborne area.
-Plenty of parking is available at this conveniently located training centre.
-To register for a emergency first aid course in Winnipeg use the contact details provided below or complete the on-line registration form.
+This training provider is located just south of downtown Winnipeg in the Osborne area.
+Plenty of parking is available at this conveniently located training center.
+To register for an emergency first aid course in Winnipeg use the contact details provided below or complete the online registration form.

 Emergency First Aid Course Dates and Times in Winnipeg